Embark on an accessible route into accounting, combining top academic knowledge with significant professional exemption on graduation.

 As part of the admissions process, you will have to attend either an academic or admissions interview.

-Your tuition fees cover the cost of teaching, access to resources, registration costs, and Student Support Services.
-They do not include the cost of course books, stationery and photocopying/printing costs, accommodation, living costs, travel, hobbies, sports or other leisure activities.
+Tuition fees do not include the cost of course books, stationery and photocopying/printing costs, accommodation, living costs, travel, hobbies, sports or other leisure activities.

 Some students choose to purchase personal copies of key texts for modules.
 It is therefore wise to allow for a budget of £200- £300 a year to cover these optional costs.